November 27, 2012

 Preheat oven to 350 degrees.

-Pour in the heavy cream, milk, white wine and chicken broth into the skillet.
-Stir in the butter, Parmesan cheese and mozzarella cheese and sprinkle with the basil and optional red pepper flakes.
+Pour in the heavy cream, milk, chicken broth and white wine into the skillet.
+Stir in the butter, Parmesan cheese and mozzarella cheese.
+Add the basil and red pepper flakes.
 Bring the mixture to just a boil.

 Carefully pour the contents of the skillet into a lightly greased 2 1/2 quart casserole dish.
 Evenly sprinkle the Parmesan cheese and optional crushed crackers for the topping and drizzle with the melted butter.

-Bake uncovered for 25 to 30 minutes, or until the top begins to slightly brown.
+Bake uncovered for 30 minutes, or until the top begins to slightly brown.
 Remove from the oven and allow it to sit for a few minutes before serving.

 Enjoy!